dji-sdk/Onboard-SDK/doc/en/Appendix.md

 </tr>
 </table>

-**The input of HORI_POS is a position offset instead of an actual position.
+**The input of HORIZ_POS is a position offset instead of an actual position.
 This design aims to take both GPS flight and vision-based flight into consideration.
 If the developer wants to use GPS navigation, the GPS information sent by the UAV can be used to calculate position offset.
 While in vision-based flight application, developers should have their own positioning device (along with Gudiance or GPS to provide velocity measurement) to do position control. **